DPWorldFulfilment/DPWorld-FulfilmentAPI/RO_README.md

 ```

 ### Create Draft Inbound API

-- **Description**: This API is used to create draft inbounds which can then be used to create inbound and you can update the draft
+This API is used to create draft inbounds which can then be used to create inbound and you can update the draft
 - **URL**: {DNS}/api/v1/ims/ro/draft
 - **Request Type**: POST
 - **Request Header**: languageCode